NEW: Now monitoring 9 AI platforms including ChatGPT, Claude, Gemini, and Perplexity

 21-40: Building Awareness

-AI knows you exist but doesn’t feature you prominently.
+AI knows you exist but does not feature you prominently.
 You appear occasionally but not consistently.

 Priority actions: